Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Overall: Brilliant navy style xo rum that has strong and complex flavours that go on forever.

-The added sugar doesnt bother me that much because it isnt too sweet where it would start to really destroy the profile of the rum (like in el dorado 12 and diplomatico reserva exclusiva) but i cant dislike this rum because the flavor profile is quite outstanding but i hope pusser will release less or unsugared version of this rum.
+The added sugar doesnt bother me that much because it isnt too sweet where it would start to really destroy the profile of the rum (like in el dorado 12 and diplomatico reserva exclusiva) but i cant dislike this rum because the flavor profile is quite outstanding but i hope pusser will release less or unsugared and undiluted version of this rum.

 A dark and "robust" looking rum.
 The nose has notes of wood, leather, tobacco, chocolate, marcipan and cherry's.
 It's nice for sure.
 The palate starts of with the cherry's, marcipan and chocolate.
 It's fairly sweet(end).
 It then roll's on to sweet pipe tobacco and leather, finishing on the rounded wooden note.
 It's a great flurry of flavours and in a lot of ways a very good rum but unfunately a bit to sweet for my liking, restraining this bottle from a 9 rating.